RubberDuckCollector/quizlet-write/README.md

 - [x] add signals that tell the user the program is loading/importing libraries/when the program is first run and there's a big loading time, this would let the user that nothing's going wrong
     - maybe with a ... that increments
 - [x] implement a feature that creates bar charts of how many sessions completed with each command line argument (e.g how many sessions with `-rand-once`/`-rand-every-round`/`-no-rand`? how many sessions with `-flip`/`-no-flip`? how many sessions with each difficuly?)
-- [x] implement a feature that creates a bar chart with terms done on each day (Y axis) and date (X axis). days with 0 terms do not take up a space on the bar chart (maybe add an option to show all days regardless?)
+- [x] implement a feature that creates a bar chart with cards done on each day (Y axis) and date (X axis). days with 0 cards do not take up a space on the bar chart (maybe add an option to show all days regardless?)
 - [x] make it so a string such as `test/test` renders as `t___/t___` on normal mode and `tes_/tes_` on easy mode instead of `t___/____`
 - [x] sort out build log on github
 - [wip] break up `main.py` into many smaller files containing their own procedures
     - maybe separate ones for the hint system, the quiz, and others
-- [wip] implement a `-help` command line argument
-    - can now calculate the average length of a flash card set/average time taken on a given day knowing the total number of terms studied and the total number sessions studied
-    - implement it as a command line argument taken at the first position
 - [x] ***make it so the graph only saves the relevant segment of the graph***
     - [x] make it so the saved graph adjusts to the relevant y axis coordinates that are saved
-- [x] make it so the session and terms bar charts have a minimum size to accommodoate for bar charts with little data
+- [x] make it so the session and cards bar charts have a minimum size to accommodoate for bar charts with little data
 - [x] fix warning that generates if the lower and greater values for the y axis are the same
 - [x] implement a --test keyword that prevents stats from being saved but still allows the program to function normally otherwise